TL;DR

 - Not a Standard Feature: DOC is becoming less common and is rarely offered to drivers under 25.

-Always check your policy certificate to see if you have DOC cover and understand its limitations.
+check your policy certificate to see if you have DOC cover and understand its limitations.

 Maintenance and Roadworthiness

 It is a condition of your insurance that you keep your vehicle in a roadworthy condition.
-If you have an accident and a subsequent inspection reveals your car had illegal tyres, faulty brakes, or broken lights, your insurer can argue that your negligence contributed to the incident and reduce or refuse your payout.
+If you have an accident and a subsequent inspection reveals your car had illegal tyres, faulty brakes, or broken lights, your insurer can argue that your negligence contributed to the incident and reduce or refuse your claim payment.
 Regular maintenance and a valid MOT are crucial.

 The Financial Traps: Understanding Excess, No-Claims Bonus, and Premiums